Parenting is a tough gig.

 Disregarding the spiritual-

 Every human being has a dark side.
 It’s our nature.
 Belief in the God of the Bible has helped keep the ugly side of humankind in check for eons.
 Taking your kid to church and teaching them to apply Christian principles to their lives will go a long way in helping to keep narcissism, greed, violent tendencies, and self-interest from spiraling out of control in future years.
 In order to make the spiritual a priority something else will have to take a backseat like sports and other extracurricular activities.

 Even the best Moms can be guilty of telling kids what to think rather than finding out what and why they think what they think.
 When we push our views without listening to theirs we drive wrong thinking underground where the wrong thinking becomes embedded in their character.
 Ask questions to discover what your kids believe about issues.
 Don’t jump to correct every little thing they say or they will shut down and stop talking.
 Instead, ask them further questions about why they think what they think and then gently help them see the eventual end game of a faulty belief system.

 An unwillingness to change your mind or admit wrong-

 Admitting we got something wrong and changing course in front of our kids is one of the most uncomfortable and humbling things in the world.
-We have to do it on occasion because it is extraordinarily prideful and foolish not to.
+However, it’s we must do on occasion because it is extraordinarily prideful and foolish not to.
 It’s not as if they won’t figure out on their own that we don’t actually know everything.
 Kids desperately need role models who are willing to humble themselves, apologize when wrong and change course when necessary.

-One truth I am relearning is that good parenting is not really about being perfect (whew!).
+Good parenting is not really about being perfect (Thank God!).
 Good parenting is about loving our kids enough to help them discover who they really are and what they might be good at.
 It’s about modeling grace and humility.
 Good parenting is about looking ahead at what present behavior might eventually become and loving our kids enough to educate them about the God who loves them even more than we do.